 Yes.
 The practice of generating and selling lists for use in "pre-approved" credit and insurance offers is allowed by law.
 TransUnion, Experian and Equifax all engage in selling lists of consumers who meet certain criteria in order to receive a "firm" offer of credit or insurance.
 This is the source of the many pre-approved credit offers most consumers receive in the mail.

 "Pre-approved" and so-called "firm" offers of credit, however, can be somewhat misleading.
 If you respond, the creditor may access your report before you are actually granted credit.
 They can deny your credit application at that time.
 This is explained in the fine print on the pre-approved offer.

 How to opt out: You can remove your name from any marketing list compiled by a CRA, whether the list is for pre-approved credit offers or direct marketing.
-To "opt-out," that is, to remove your name from mailing lists compiled by credit bureaus, call the toll-free number all CRAs are required by law to maintain for this purpose:
+To "opt-out," that is, to remove your name from mailing lists compiled by credit bureaus call (888) 567-8688 or go online to www.optoutprescreen.com.

 What can I do if my rights under the FCRA have been violated?
 Where can I complain?